Airtime Partecipazioni S.p.A.: 6 months of sustained growth for Airtime Partecipazioni

 DJ Airtime Partecipazioni S.p.A.: 6 months of sustained growth for Airtime Partecipazioni

 Airtime Partecipazioni S.p.A.
-Airtime Partecipazioni S.p.A.: 6 months of sustained growth for Airtime Partecipazioni 03-March-2022 / 18:43 CET/CEST Dissemination of a French Regulatory News, transmitted by EQS Group.
+Airtime Partecipazioni S.p.A.: 6 months of sustained growth for Airtime Partecipazioni 04-March-2022 / 17:30 CET/CEST Dissemination of a French Regulatory News, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------